PeppeL-G/bagawork/docs/src/routes/(default)/documentation/page/+page.md

 ::: tip The size of the root component

-The root component in your GUI (the `Rows` component in the example above) will always be as wide and high as the screen itself.
+The root component in your GUI (the `Rows` component in the example above) will always be as wide and high as the screen itself/the portion of the screen your app is shown in.

 :::